UPCYCLING THE OCEANS THAILAND

 This project promotes the recovery and management of plastic waste in touristic coastal areas of Thailand.
 The activities of the project include divers picking up plastic waste from the bottom of the seabed, and other volunteers that collect the waste from the beaches.

-8 million tones
+8 million tonnes

 of waste end up in the oceans every year.
 60% of which come from Asian countries.

 On the 28th of January 2018, another event took place in Phuket.
 This included of 900 volunteers cleaning the beaches and 85 divers cleaning the sea beds.
-In total 0,85 tons of waste was recovered.
+In total 0,85 tonnes of waste was recovered.